ripped-rooster/Terraform-Associate-Notes/README.md

 - Sentinel and OPA help you manage infrastructure costs pro-actively.
 - Sentinel and OPA help you implement policies as code.
 - Sentinel and OPA help you automatically enforce security practices and governance throughout your IaC workflow.
-- Sentinel DOES NOT run at the provider leve
+- Sentinel DOES NOT run at the provider level

 ### When does Terraform perform Sentinel policy checks?